-All teacher education programs at Ithaca College currently hold Regents Accreditation of Teacher Education (RATE) from the New York State Education Department (NYSED).
+All teacher education programs at Ithaca College are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Additionally, Ithaca College is accredited by The Middle States Commission on Higher Education.
 The School of Music is accredited by The National Association of Schools of Music (NASM).
 The graduate program in Speech-Language Pathology and Audiology within the School of Health Sciences and Human Performance, is accredited by the American Speech-Language-Hearing Association (ASHA).

 All-College Teacher Education Unit Vision Statement

 We strive to prepare exemplary teachers and educational leaders who work collaboratively with individuals and communities to create high quality education for all.